jdillard/personal-site/source/_trips/2022-04-23-nisqually-bridge-run.md

 always seem to underestimate the power of the sun.
 We sped our way up, feeling the pressure of the congo line behind us.
-Along the way, we talked to an older gentleman for a bit that looked like he frequented the area, and it was great to get some insights and share goals for the day.
+Along the way, we talked to an older gentleman for a bit that looked like he frequented the area, and it was great to get some insights and share concerns and goals for the day.

 ![Nisqually Chute Approach](/assets/images/trips/nisqually-chute-approach.jpg "Nisqually Chute Approach"){: .shadow-5.oversized}{: loading="lazy"} <small><i>Taking a quick break to appreciate the beautiful sights of the Nisqually Chute.</i></small>